mongodb/specifications/source/load-balancers/load-balancers.rst

-When establishing a new connection in load balanced mode, drivers MUST NOT perform SDAM error handling for any errors that occur before the MongoDB Handshake (i.e. :code:`hello` or legacy hello command) is complete.
+When establishing a new connection in load balanced mode, drivers MUST NOT perform SDAM error handling for any errors that occur before the MongoDB Handshake (i.e. :code:`hello` command) is complete.
 Errors during the MongoDB Handshake MUST also be ignored for SDAM error handling purposes.
 Once the initial handshake is complete, the connection MUST determine its generation number based on the :code:`serviceId` field in the handshake response.
 Any errors that occur